AI Transformation & Data

 Your existing software can't do this

 The architectural assumptions baked into pre-2024 software — batch processing, narrow ML per task, no feedback loops — are incompatible with how foundation models work.
-You can't bolt agents onto a bicycle frame.
 The foundation has to change.

 The talent requirement is distributed systems engineering applied to AI.
 Agents are services communicating through defined interfaces, failing independently, needing monitoring and graceful degradation.
 Not prompt engineering.
 Systems architecture.
 The people who build this well are the same people who built microservices architectures a decade ago -- they think in failure modes, retry logic, and circuit breakers.
 Most companies don't have this talent internally.
 They have ML engineers who can fine-tune a model and product managers who can write a requirements doc, but the gap between those two skills and a working agentic system is where most projects die.
-That gap is where the found money lives -- and it's why most companies saying "agentic" don't have agents.
+That gap is where most projects die -- and why most companies saying "agentic" don't have agents.